press kit

 The story begins with an earthquake that shook up San Francisco and became the source of the power LaTresse carried throughout her life through her coming of age in 1980s crime-ridden Sacramento to her 18th birthday, when she embarks on a cross-country road trip journey with her mother and brother, as they run for their lives from Snead’s abusive and controlling father.

-Inspired by the words of Oprah, Snead went from a lower-middle-class Black girl with no money, no resources, and a mother terrified of her husband to a powerful executive in the nonprofit space, influencing more than two hundred million dollars in donations during her tenures across Tastefully Simple, American Red Cross, Boys and Girls Club of America, The Nature Conservancy, National Park Foundation, and Mothers Against Drunk Driving.
+Inspired by the words of powerful Black women on TV, Snead went from a lower-middle-class Black girl with no money, no resources, and a mother terrified of her husband to a powerful executive in the nonprofit space, influencing more than two hundred million dollars in donations during her tenures across Tastefully Simple, American Red Cross, Boys and Girls Club of America, The Nature Conservancy, National Park Foundation, and Mothers Against Drunk Driving.
 Snead used her voice in each position to drive life-saving policies into effect and help stabilize our country’s most vulnerable environments.
 Notably, she was consistently one of the few leaders of color in the environmental and conservation nonprofit landscapes.

 She then went on to make nearly one million dollars in sales in her first year as an entrepreneur.

-This book will explain how Snead overcame an abusive father, limited access to resources, racism, sexism, and microaggressions to become an influential figure in national nonprofits and teach readers how they define success for themselves following the never-before-seen executive coaching available in the book.
+This book will explain how Snead overcame an abusive and controlling father, limited access to resources, racism, sexism, and microaggressions to become an influential figure in national nonprofits and teach readers how they define success for themselves following the never-before-seen executive coaching available in the book.

 LaTresse Snead is the CEO and founder of Bonsai Leadership Group and is a premier executive coach for nonprofit leaders.
 She helps her clients navigate leadership and reach their boldest goals.